Skip to content

 Is University of Massachusetts-Lowell Worth It?
 Graduate Earnings & ROI

-Ten years out, alumni of University of Massachusetts-Lowell earn a median of $64,874, roughly in line with national averages for graduates.
+Ten years out, alumni of University of Massachusetts-Lowell earn a median of $64,874, roughly in line with the national average for college graduates.

 $61,467